 What is menstruation?

-Menstruation is the monthly shedding of the lining of a woman’s uterus (more commonly known as the womb).
-Menstruation is also known by the terms menses, menstrual period, cycle, or period.
-The menstrual blood — which is partly blood and partly tissue from the inside of the uterus — flows from the uterus through the cervix and out of the body through the vagina.
+Menstruation is the monthly shedding of the lining of your uterus (more commonly known as the womb).
+Menstruation is also known by the terms menses, menstrual period, cycle or period.
+The menstrual blood — which is partly blood and partly tissue from the inside of your uterus — flows from your uterus through your cervix and out of your body through your vagina.

 What is a normal menstrual cycle?

-The steps in the menstrual cycle are triggered by the rise and fall of chemicals in the body called hormones.
-The pituitary gland in the brain and the ovaries in the female reproductive tract manufacture and release certain hormones at certain times during the menstrual cycle that cause the organs of the reproductive tract to respond in certain ways.
-The specific events that occur during the menstrual cycle can be described as follows:
+The steps in the menstrual cycle are triggered by the rise and fall of chemicals in your body called hormones.
+Your pituitary gland (in your brain) and your ovaries (in your reproductive tract) make and release certain hormones at certain times during your menstrual cycle that cause the organs of your reproductive tract to respond in certain ways.
+The specific events that occur during your menstrual cycle can be described as follows:

-- The menses phase: This phase, which typically lasts from day 1 to day 5, is the time when the lining of the uterus is actually shed out through the vagina if pregnancy has not occurred.
-Most women bleed for 3 to 5 days, but a period lasting only 2 days to as many as 7 days is still considered normal.
+- The menses phase: This phase, which typically lasts from day one to day five, is the time when the lining of your uterus is actually shed out through your vagina if pregnancy has not occurred.
+Most people bleed for three to five days, but a period lasting only two days to as many as seven days is still considered normal.

-- The follicular phase.
-This phase typically takes place from days 6 to 14.
-During this time, the level of the hormone estrogen rises, which causes the lining of the uterus (called the endometrium) to grow and thicken.
-In addition, another hormone — follicle-stimulating hormone — causes follicles in the ovaries to grow.
+- The follicular phase: This phase typically takes place from days six to 14.
+During this time, the level of the hormone estrogen rises, which causes the lining of your uterus (called the endometrium) to grow and thicken.
+In addition, another hormone — follicle-stimulating hormone — causes follicles in your ovaries to grow.
 During days 10 to 14, one of the developing follicles will form a fully mature egg (ovum).

-- Ovulation.
-This phase occurs roughly at about day 14 in a 28-day menstrual cycle.
-A sudden increase in another hormone — luteinizing hormone — causes the ovary to release its egg.
+- Ovulation: This phase occurs roughly at about day 14 in a 28-day menstrual cycle.
+A sudden increase in another hormone — luteinizing hormone — causes your ovary to release its egg.
 This event is called ovulation.

-- The luteal phase.
-This phase lasts from about day 15 to day 28.
-After the egg is released from the ovary it begins to travel through the fallopian tubes to the uterus.
-The level of the hormone progesterone rises to help prepare the uterine lining for pregnancy.
-If the egg becomes fertilized by a sperm and attaches itself to the uterine wall, the woman becomes pregnant.
-If pregnancy does not occur, estrogen and progesterone levels drop and the thickened lining of the uterus is shed during the menstrual period.
+- The luteal phase: This phase lasts from about day 15 to day 28.
+After the egg is released from your ovary, it begins to travel through your fallopian tubes to your uterus.
+The level of the hormone progesterone rises to help prepare your uterine lining for pregnancy.
+If the egg becomes fertilized by a sperm and attaches itself to your uterine wall, you become pregnant.
+If pregnancy does not occur, estrogen and progesterone levels drop and the thickened lining of your uterus is shed during the menstrual period.

 At what age does menstruation typically begin?

-Girls start menstruating at the average age of 12.
-However, girls can begin menstruating as early as 8 years of age or as late as 16 years of age.
-Women stop menstruating at menopause, which occurs at about the age of 51.
-At menopause, a woman stops producing eggs (stops ovulating).
-Menopause is defined as one year without periods, and after this time a woman can no longer become pregnant.
+People start menstruating at the average age of 12.
+However, you can begin menstruating as early as 8 years of age or as late as 16 years of age.
+People stop menstruating at menopause, which occurs at about the age of 51.
+At menopause, you stop producing eggs (stops ovulating).
+Menopause is defined as one year without periods, and after this time you can no longer become pregnant.

 What are some of the symptoms of a normal menstruation?

-- Cramps in the lower abdomen and back
+- Cramps in your lower abdomen and back.

 What symptoms may indicate a need to contact my doctor about my period?

-- You have not started menstruating by the age of 16
+- You haven't started menstruating by the age of 16.

-- You are bleeding for more days than usual
+- You're bleeding for more days than usual.

-- Your period has not returned within two months after stopping birth control pills and you know you are not pregnant
+- Your period has not returned within three months after stopping birth control pills and you know you're not pregnant.